RafaelAmauri/RafaelAmauri/README.md

 I'm passionate about Image Processing, Computer Vision, Linux, and AI.
 Most of the software I've written relates to one or more of these topics in some way. 😁

-I'm currently pursuing a Master's degree at UFMG, focusing on **Deep Active Learning for Sign Recognition in Video**.
+I'm currently pursuing a Master's degree at UFMG, focusing on **Deep Active Learning for Continuous Sign Language Recognition**.

 ### Personal Projects 🚀